 In FY 2011, the Board approved a special bonus pool of \$736,000 each to the Executive Chairman and Group Executive Director calculated on 1% of the gross development value of the Growers Scheme.
 The special bonuses were awarded for the successful development and implementation of a corporate plan that culminated in the launch of the Growers Scheme.
 The performance conditions were set as it was deemed to be in line with the philosophy of the Company, which is to implement a funding strategy for its on-going projects.
 Payment of the special bonus to the Executive Chairman and Group Executive Director is subject to fulfillment of the following key parameters - sale of at least 6,000 Grower Plots; repayment of existing liabilities (including the standby facility from the founder shareholder); and sufficient cash flows for on-going operations.
-In the previous year, the key parameters have been met and therefore a partial payment of \$234,868 was made to the Group Executive Director in the previous year.
+The key parameters have been met and so far a partial payment of \$234,868 out of the bonus pool has been made to the Group Executive Director on a cumulative basis.